Haksh03/INFLUENCER-SELECTION/README.md

 Detect faces and generate embeddings.
 Cluster similar faces using DBSCAN.
 Calculate performance metrics for each influencer.
+####  influencers consistently drive better engagement

+* This step is done by sorting(highest) the average perfornace of influencers and low standard deviation

 Code Workflow
 # 1. Video Frame Extraction
 Extracts frames from videos provided via URLs.